BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **The King's Axemen** `ACTIVE`

-At the start of a Combat, if Dwalin is within 3" of Thorin, he can increase his Strength by 1 when making Strikes should he win the Duel roll.
-However, if he loses the Duel roll, he will reduce his Defence by D3 until the end of the combat.
+At the beginning of a Combat, so long as he is within 3" of Thorin, Dwalin can use this special rule.
+If he does, Dwalin increases his Strength by 1 when making Strikes should he win the Duel Roll; however, if he loses the Duel Roll he will reduce his Defence by D3 until the end of the Combat, before any enemy models make Strikes.

 </div>